 List all legislation, policies and/or guidelines of any sphere of government that are applicable to the application as contemplated in the EIA regulations, if applicable:

-Title of legislation, policy or guideline: Administering authority: Date: Spatial Planning and Land Use Management Act, 2013 - Consent use, building line departure and building plan application Not yet submitted
+Title of legislation, policy or guideline: Administering authority: Date: Spatial Planning and Land Use Management Act, 2013 - Consent use.
+Local Municipality

 11. WASTE, EFFLUENT, EMISSION AND NOISE MANAGEMENT

 11(a) Solid waste management